Pages

 Consider your market and how you want to brand yourself for that market.
 Pick a domain name that supports that branding and then treat that domain name as your branding.
 Consider variations on the name that make sense in your market and register those names also, make the extra names redirect to your branded site.
 Once you decide to use a name, register it immediately and limit who you discuss the name with until you have the registration.

-Copyright © 2008 Bruce Clement.
+Copyright © 2008 Julia Clement.
 All rights reserved.

 Saturday, April 5, 2008